 All proceeds from sales and subscriptions are used to fund all aspects of 8 Billion Trees: spreading awareness through marketing, paying our employees liveable wages, providing employment to thousands below the poverty line who help us to plant, and of course conserving and planting trees!

 And unlike a strictly for-profit company, our social mission of planting 8 billion trees is our main priority.
 In addition to large personal donations from co-founders Michael and Jon, we reinvest profits back into the furthering the company's mission.

 Please click here to learn more about the amazing groups and charities we partner with and support them with your donations directly.

 Interested to learn more on why we aren't a charity?
 We've created an entire article explaining more.

-Why don't you just plant trees and not sell anything?
+Why don't you just plant and save trees and not sell anything?

 And if we do say...we think our products are pretty awesome!